On this page | |

 NOBJ

-This value is the number of objects that will be evaluated by the current node during this timestep.
-This value will often be different from SNOBJ, as many nodes do not process all the objects in a simulation.
+The number of objects that are evaluated by the current node during this timestep.
+This value is often different from SNOBJ, as many nodes do not process all the objects in a simulation.

 OBJ

-This value is the index of the specific object being processed by the node.
-This value will always run from zero to NOBJ-1 in a given timestep.
-This value does not identify the current object within the simulation like OBJID or OBJNAME, just the object’s position in the current order of processing.
+The index of the specific object being processed by the node.
+This value always runs from zero to NOBJ-1 in a given timestep.
+It does not identify the current object within the simulation like OBJID or OBJNAME; it only identifies the object’s position in the current order of processing.

 OBJID

-This is the unique object identifier for the object being processed.
+The unique identifier for the object being processed.
 Every object is assigned an integer value that is unique among all objects in the simulation for all time.
 Even if an object is deleted, its identifier is never reused.
+This is very useful in situations where each object needs to be treated differently, for example, to produce a unique random number for each object.

 ALLOBJIDS